 This guide is available to download below.

-Learn about embedding employer-supported volunteering within your organisation, different types of volunteering opportunities, why volunteering matters, and the critiques surrounding it
+Learn about embedding employer-supported volunteering in your organisation, different types of volunteering opportunities, why it matters, and the critiques surrounding it

 An examination of the current state of play of employee volunteering, and the benefits this brings for organisations, society and volunteers themselves